JericCantos/TIL/2015-04-14_VS-GitLab-Jenkins-Continuous-Integration-Setup.md

 ![Proxy Config](https://github.com/JericCantos/TIL/blob/master/Images/Jenkins-CI/proxyconfig.jpg)
 **Be sure to hit the "Check now" button at the bottom of this page.**

-This worked like a charm, and switching to the "Available" tab I was able to search for and install all the necessary plugins I did during my first installation.
-Unfortunately, though, my builds still met with the exact same error message.
-At least I know it's no longer just a proxy issue.
+This worked like a charm, and switching to the "Available" tab I was able to search for and install all the necessary plugins I used during my first installation.
+Unfortunately though, my builds still met with the exact same error message.
+At least I knew it was no longer just a proxy issue.

 ##Jenkins SSH
 My search led me to investigate SSH.
 If Jenkins wasn't using my machine's proxy by default, then maybe it wasn't using the SSH Key I setup to validate my machine with GitLab.
 True enough, it seems that Jenkins runs as a different user in Windows (System by default), and so is not able to make use of the key tagged against the currently logged-on user account.
 There were many guides that detailed how to get around this, like creating a Jenkins user, generating an SSH key for it, and the like, but for the purposes of my POC I didn't want the hassle of maintaining another user account.
 There must be a quicker way to do this.